General Relativistic Theory of Light Propagation in the Field of Radiative Gravitational Multipoles: The Metric Tensor, Gauges and Coordinates

 where ${\cal W}_{A_l}$, ${\cal X}_{A_l}$, ${\cal Y}_{iA_{l-1}}$, and ${\cal Z}_{qA_{l-1}}$ are Cartesian tensors depending on the retarded time.
-Their specific form is a matter of computational convenience for derivation and interpretation of observable effects but it does not affect invariant quantities like the phase of electromagnetic wave propagating in the field of the multipoles.
+Their specific form is a matter of computational convenience (or the boundary conditions) for derivation and interpretation of observable effects but it does not affect the invariant quantities like the phase of electromagnetic wave propagating through the field of the multipoles.